Learn More: ArriveCAN

 All travelers 5 years of age and older must provide proof of a negative COVID-19 molecular test.
 The test must be conducted within 72 hours of scheduled boarding.

-All travelers must quarantine for 14 days.
+All unvaccinated travelers must quarantine for 14 days.

-Travellers entering Canada at the land border will be required to take a COVID-19 molecular test on arrival as well as toward the end of their 14-day quarantine.
+Unvaccinated travelers entering Canada at the land border will be required to take a COVID-19 molecular test on arrival as well as toward the end of their 14-day quarantine.

 Unless you have COVID-19 symptoms or are within 14 days of returning to Canada, you do not need to self-quarantine when entering Canada from another Canadian province or territory.